 Don’t get confused if you see that your aftermarket fuse box doesn’t have fuses.
 If you bought and installed the system after you bought the car, keep in mind that the box is usually in the engine compartment.
 If you can’t find it, consult a manual to see the right position of the correct fuse you need.

-If you’re wondering can you disable a car alarm permanently, the answer is yes, of course.
-There are simple instructions if you want to know how to disarm a car alarm completely.
-You should just unlock the door, start the car, remove the fuse, or detach the car battery.
+If you’re wondering how to disable a car alarm permanently, the answer is yes, of course.
+There are simple instructions if you want to know how to disable a car alarm permanently.
+You should just unlock the door, start the car, remove the fuse, or disconnect the battery of the car.
 When working with electronics, it’s crucial that you guard yourself against injury.
-So take safety gloves and glasses, park your car on a solid, dry, and level surface and grab the owner’s manual.
-Only after you have your safety gear on, you can get on to business.
+So take safety gloves and glasses, park your car on a solid, dry, and level surface near your home and grab the owner’s manual.
+Only after you have your safety gear on, you can get to the details of how to disable a car alarm permanently.

 This is the only method left that we haven’t explained, and luckily you don’t have to pay someone to do this for you because there are some quite simple instructions.
 A detachment of batteries resets all of the electrical systems in the car, and they won’t start until it’s reconnected.